pabloprf/PORTALS-tutorial/docs/capabilities/vitals_capabilities.rst

 The VITALS (Validation via Iterative Training of Active Learning Surrogates) method, described in `P. Rodriguez-Fernandez et al., Fusion Technol.
 74:1-2, 65-76 (2018) <https://www.tandfonline.com/doi/full/10.1080/15361055.2017.1396166>`_ consists of using surrogate-based optimization techniques to help in the multi-channel validation of transport models.

-VITALS has been implemented to work with the TGLF model, and can be run using the PORTALS repo, following a few steps described below.
+VITALS has been implemented to work with the TGLF model, and can be run using the MITIM repo, following a few steps described below.

 Once setup has been successful, the following regression test should run smoothly:

 .. code-block:: console

-   python3 $PORTALS_PATH/regressions/VITALS_workflow.py
+   python3 $MITIM_PATH/tests/VITALS_workflow.py

 1. Preparation of TGLF class